JoshW-7/PaperMarioRandomizer/README.md

  - Randomization stability (blacklisting certain maps and preventing crashes)

  How to Use:
  - Build by executing build_exe.
 Must have Python and pipenv installed with virtual environment set up properly.
 The resulting executable will be in the /Release folder.
+Note that any changes made to the root directory /StarRod folder should be copied to the /Release/StarRod directory.
  - Edit GUI by executing run_qt_designer.
 This will open QtDesigner.
 Save any UI changes or additions to the /ui folder.